ELELAB/cancermuts/docs/tutorial.md

 #### Post-translational modifications with dbPTM

-We will annotate post-translational modifications identified in experiments from the dbPTM database.
+We will annotate post-translational modifications identified in experiments from the dbPTM database (https://biomics.lab.nycu.edu.tw/dbPTM/).
 In order to do so we need a local copy of the dbPTM dataset - please see the instructions in the installation guide.

 We first create the dbPTM data source object.
 We will need to supply the